 Laura Anne Lowery, PhD, Principal Investigator

 Laura grew up in the San Fernando Valley outside of Los Angeles.
 She discovered her love of academia and biomedical research while an undergrad at the University of California, San Diego.
 In the lab of Dr. Bill Schafer, she studied the neural circuitry underlying worm egg-laying behavior.
 In 2008, Laura received her PhD from the Massachusetts Institute of Technology, working in the lab of Dr. Hazel Sive at the Whitehead Institute, where she pioneered research studying early brain ventricle morphogenesis.
 Laura then did post-doctoral research in the Department of Cell Biology at Harvard Medical School, in the labs of Dr. David Van Vactor and Dr. Gaudenz Danuser, where she became fascinated by the inner workings of the neuronal growth cone.
 She began as an Assistant Professor at Boston College in 2014, she was promoted to Associate Professor in 2018.
 Laura moved to Boston University Medical Center as an Associate Professor at Boston University in 2020.
-In addition to loving her job, Laura enjoys dancing, playing board games, spending time with her family (husband, 2 boys, and a dog), and training for obstacle course races.
+In addition to loving her job, Laura enjoys dancing, playing board games, spending time with her 2 sons and her dog, and training for obstacle course races.
 Contact her at lalowery at bu.edu

 Garrett Cammarata, PhD student